vmware-tanzu/tanzu-cli/docs/full/cli-architecture.md

 ## Builder

 The builder admin plugin is a means to build Tanzu CLI plugins.
-Builder provides a set of commands to bootstrap plugin repositories, add commands to them and compile them into an artifacts directory
+Builder provides a set of commands to bootstrap plugin repositories, add commands to them, and compile them into an artifacts directory

 Initialize a plugin repo: